binocarlos/folder-ui/README.md

    * save
    * cancel
  * buttonFilter(name, props) - additional function to remove a button for a particular selection
- * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected array
+ * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected object
  * onrightmenu(data) - run when an item from the right hand menu is clicked

 ## tools